-I live in the beautiful city of Seattle with Casey Jaywork (boyfriend, intrepid traveler, journalist).
+I live in the beautiful city of Seattle with Casey Jaywork (boyfriend, intrepid traveler, consummate journalist).
 We moved here in 2012 so I could finish my undergraduate studies at the University of Washington.
-Since graduation I’ve worked as an operations improvement specialist, mediated disputes as a volunteer in county small claims court, and hosted Postbac Café as a space for mutual assistance on academic or professional projects.
-In autumn 2016 I’ll return to UW as an iSchool student, pursuing a masters in information management with specialization in data science alongside Clint Posey (best friend, global health aficionado, aspiring UX designer).
+After graduation I worked as an operations improvement specialist, mediated disputes as a volunteer in county small claims court, and hosted Postbac Café as a space for mutual assistance on academic or professional projects.
+In autumn 2016 I returned to UW as an iSchool student, pursuing a masters in information management with specialization in data science alongside Clint Posey (best friend, global health aficionado, aspiring UX researcher and designer).

 I’m happy working with teams and doing small parts of big projects, but I’m happiest when I have full access to unstructured problems that are best addressed through the design or refinement of whole systems.
 I enjoy building organizations that are good ongoing learning environments, where people are valued and ideas flow readily into better services and experiences.